- Power and Control Wheels

 Leveraging Institutional Violence / Isolation

-Law enforcement historically have used violence against LGBT people.
-LGBT people also experience discrimination and oppression based on race, class, national origin, gender, and gender identity.
-Many LGBT people, and particularly transgender people, have experienced discrimination within the medical system.
+Law enforcement historically have used violence against LGBTQI+ people.
+LGBTQI+ people also experience discrimination and oppression based on race, class, national origin, gender, and gender identity.
+Many LGBTQI+ people, and particularly transgender people, have experienced discrimination within the medical system.
 These things are used by batterers to increase control.

 Alcohol and Drug Abuse

-LGBT people have historically been forced to make community in “illegal” and marginalized spaces such as bars.
-LGBT folks have higher rates of alcohol and drug use and abuse than in mainstream communities.
-Batterers leverage the ongoing consequences of ways that LGBT peoples’ lives have been historically criminalized as well as the realities of current drug use (and drug criminalization) when setting up/maintaining a system of power and control.
+LGBTQI+ people have historically been forced to make community in “illegal” and marginalized spaces such as bars.
+LGBTQI+ folks have higher rates of alcohol and drug use and abuse than in mainstream communities.
+Batterers leverage the ongoing consequences of ways that LGBTQI+ peoples’ lives have been historically criminalized as well as the realities of current drug use (and drug criminalization) when setting up/maintaining a system of power and control.

 “Beyond the Wheel” Bullet Points.
 This handout was developed by Connie Burk (2005), updated by Kristen Tucker (2009) for The NW Network of Bisexual, Trans, Lesbian and Gay Survivors of Abuse.
 P.O.
 Box 20398 Seattle, WA 98102.